BigDataBiology/big-data-biology_org/content/index.md

 ## Upcoming

-**June 30**.
-Svetlana will give a talk on challenges in the metagenomic annotation of antibiotic resistome at the main session Antimicrobial Resistance - Challenges and Perspectives of the [#FCOM22](https://www.femsbelgrade2022.org/session-3)

-**Aug 14-19**.
-Marija will present the poster _A global survey of the contribution of ecological factors to rates of horizontal gene transfer_ at the [ISME18](https://isme18.isme-microbes.org/) in Lausanne (Switzerland).

 **Sep 13-15**.
 Anna will give a talk _Exploring the pet gut microbiome within a large-scale investigation of animal gut metagenomes_ at the [Applied Hologenomics conference](https://appliedhologenomicsconference.eu/) in Bilbao (Spain).

 **Sep 22-27**.
 Svetlana and Luis will attend in September the [EDAR6 conference](https://www.gu.se/en/care/edar6-gothenburg-2022) and annual [EMBARK ](https://antimicrobialresistance.eu/)meeting in Gothenburg (Sweden).